 Focus areas include visual art, motion art, music, dance, theater, juggling, literature, creative writing and culture/humanities.

-The Artist-in-Residence program is funded through proceeds from an annual auction, organized and carried out by the Sorensen community of family, friends and businesses.
+The Artist-in-Residence program is funded through proceeds from an annual auction, organized and carried out by the Sorensen community of family, friends, and businesses.
 Here is one of the auction VIDEOS which shows how some of that funding is applied at Sorensen.
+Click here to see examples of past residencies.ARE YOU INTERESTED in becoming an artist-in-residence?
+Click here for more information.